International Day for the Abolition of Slavery 2019: All you need to know

 Not only this out of 24.9 million people are trapped in forced labour; 16 million people are exploited in the private sector like domestic work, construction or agriculture; 4.8 million people in forced sexual exploitation, and 4 million people in forced labour imposed by state authorities.
 Even, women and girls are disproportionately affected by forced labour that accounts for 99% of victims in the commercial sex industry, and 58% in other sectors.

 How is International Day for the Abolition of Slavery celebrated?

-During this day, many people takes an opportunity to share their views in writings through poetry, essays, interviews, feature articles, stories and other kinds of published material.
-Sessions are conducted to review the history of slave trade, its evolution and changes that occurred in due course of time.
+During this day, many people take an opportunity to share their views in writings through poetry, essays, interviews, feature articles, stories and other kinds of published material.
+Sessions are conducted to review the history of the slave trade, its evolution, and changes that occurred in due course of time.

 The United Nations (UN) is dedicated to fighting against slavery and sees bonded labour, forced labour, child labour and trafficking people as modern types of slavery.
-According the survey, approximately more than one million children are trafficked every year for cheap labour and sexual harassment.
+According to the UN, more than 150 million children are subject to child labour, accounting for almost one in ten children around the world.
 These kinds of slavery are international problems and proceeds against article 4 of the Universal Declaration of Human Rights, which states that no one should be trapped in slavery, and all the forms of slave trades should be prohibited.

 Symbols for the International Day for the Abolition of Slavery